openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 In the example above, the requested `nonce` value is included as the `nonce` and `client_id` as the `aud` value in the proof of the Verifiable Presentation.

-Here is a non-normative example for a Verifiable Presentation with a format identifier `ldp_vp` (only relevant part):
+Here is a non-normative example for a Verifiable Presentation of a format identifier `ldp_vp` without a `proof` property:

 ```json
 {